phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_from_source_github.rst

 Ubuntu host setup
 ^^^^^^^^^^^^^^^^^^^^^

-The Ubuntu host computer must be setup to install the required software tools and configure them for use.
+The Ubuntu host computer must be set up to install the required software tools and configure them for use.

-1. Install the following packages to prepare your host environment for Yocto build:
+1. Install the following packages to prepare your host environment for the Yocto build:

    .. container:: nohighlight